GStreamer/gstreamer/sdk-multiplatform-deployment-using-cerbero.md

-At this point you have two main options: you could either have a single package that contains everything your software needs, or depend on a shared version of the SDK.
+At this point you have two main options: you could either have a single package that contains everything your software needs, or depend on a shared version of GStreamer.

-### Having a private version of the SDK
+### Having a private version of GStreamer

-To have a private version of the SDK included in a single package you don't have to add the `deps` variable to the package file but instead list all files you need in the `files` variables.
-If you decide to go this road you must make sure that you use a different prefix than the GStreamer SDK in the Cerbero configuration file, otherwise your package will have file conflicts with GStreamer.
+To have a private version of GStreamer included in a single package you don't have to add the `deps` variable to the package file but instead list all files you need in the `files` variables.
+If you decide to go this road you must make sure that you use a different prefix than GStreamer in the Cerbero configuration file, otherwise your package will have file conflicts with GStreamer.

-### Having a shared version of the SDK
+### Having a shared version of GStreamer

-If you decide to use a shared version of the SDK you can create a package file like the other package files in GStreamer.
+If you decide to use a shared version of GStreamer you can create a package file like the other package files in GStreamer.
 Just list all packages you need in the `deps` variable and put the files your software needs inside the `files` variables.
 When building a package